 Call today and let's start designing your Old African Model 70.

-Also available as an option is the Bavarian Cheek Piece, seen above in the final shaping phase.
-The Bavarian cheekpiece is usually found on very high-end rifles and requires considerably more work to execute it properly.
+Also available as an option is the Bavarian Cheek Piece, or Double Rabbet, seen above in the final shaping phase.
+This form is usually found on very high-end rifles and requires considerably more work to execute it properly.
 We can expertly sculpt the Bavarian-style cheekpiece from the standard beavertail or Continental cheekpiece of the CZ, Interarms Mark X, Zastava, or other bolt action rifle with a heavy cheekpiece.
 And, YES, that is a left-handed stock and we do work on Left-Handed Rifles, too.

 We believe the Interarms Mark X Mauser is one of the finest of the post-war Mauser sporting rifles ever made.
 It was the genius and high expectations of Samuel Cummins, founder of Interarms, in dealing with Zastava (then of Yugoslavia), to reproduce the Mauser Model A to his high standards, that resulted in this world-class rifle known as the Mark X (Mark 10).